maria-tyan/vue-appolo-web-app/README.md

 Web app using VueJS and Apollo + Graphql

 The application includes:

-a.
-A simple page with:
+1. A simple page with:
-i.
-An input text box that will take in a numeric value between 1 and 10 characters ii.
-A button iii.
-An overlay with results
+  * An input text box that will take in a numeric value between 1 and 10 characters
+  * A button
+  * An overlay with results
-b.
-A Graphql Back-End
+2. A Graphql Back-End
-c.
-A mocked REST Service with the following endpoints: /person, /facility and /exposure
+3. A mocked REST Service with the following endpoints:
+  /person, /facility and /exposure

 ## Project setup
 ```